TheVelvetShadow/guardian_data_streaming/readme.md

 ## **How to Use**

-Our applications code is now stored in AWS as a Lambda function.
-This means we need to call our lambda function with the terms we wish to search for.
+Our application code is now stored in AWS as a Lambda function.
+This means we need to call our lambda function with the terms we wish to search for (We need to send our search query to the application via a JSON file).
 You can do this either via your profile on the AWS website, or via the terminal.

 **Running the Lambda Function (our API search)**